Demaine, Saskatchewan

 Demaine is a hamlet in the southwest Coteau Hills region of Saskatchewan, Canada.

 History

 Demaine was named after Frank Demaine who settled in the region in the early 1900s with several other families.

 Geography

 Demaine is in the Rural Municipality of Victory No. 226.
-It is located along Saskatchewan Highway 737.
+It is located along Highway 737.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Demaine had a population of 20 living in 13 of its 17 total private dwellings, a change of from its 2016 population of 25.
 With a land area of 0.29 km2, it had a population density of in 2021.